AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 * **All zeros (or near zeros)**: indicates bit-accurate match between the Python integer reference and Verilog outputs.
 * **Striping on edges**: expected transient differences near start/end of convolution appear as rows/columns with changes; they are not necessarily errors.
-* **Localized spots**: a single bright pixel indicates one sample/filter mismatch — inspect the printed example mismatch to see what happened.
+* **Localized spots**: a single bright pixel indicates one sample/filter mismatch.
+We can inspect the printed example mismatch to see what happened.

 **Why useful**: quickly shows whether mismatches are systematic (affect many filters/time steps) vs rare.